EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning: Abstract

 \section{Abstract}

 Efficiently running federated learning (FL) on resource-constrained devices is challenging since they are required to train computationally intensive deep neural networks (DNN) independently.
-DNN partitioning-based FL (DPFL) has been proposed as one mechanism to accelerate training where the layers of a DNN (or computation) are offloaded from the device to an edge server.
-However, this creates significant communication overheads since the activation and gradient need to be transferred between the device and the edge server during training.
-Current techniques reduce the communication introduced by DNN partitioning using local loss-based methods.
-We demonstrate that these methods adversely impact accuracy and ignore the communication costs incurred when transmitting the activation from the device to the server.
-This paper proposes \ActionFed~--~a communication efficient framework for DPFL to accelerate training on resource-constrained devices. \ActionFed eliminates the transmission of the gradient by developing pre-trained initialization of the DNN model on the device for the first time.
+DNN partitioning-based FL (DPFL) has been proposed as one mechanism to accelerate training where the layers of a DNN (or computation) are offloaded from the device to the server.
+However, this creates significant communication overheads since the \di{intermediate} activation and gradient need to be transferred between the device and the server during training.
+While current research reduces the communication introduced by DNN partitioning using local loss-based methods, we demonstrate that these methods are ineffective in improving the overall efficiency (communication overhead and training speed) of a DPFL system.
+This is because they suffer from accuracy degradation and ignore the communication costs incurred when transferring the activation from the device to the server.
+This \di{article} proposes \mytitle~--~a communication efficient framework for DPFL systems. \mytitle eliminates the transmission of the gradient by developing pre-trained initialization of the DNN model on the device for the first time.
 This reduces the accuracy degradation seen in local loss-based methods.
-In addition, \ActionFed proposes a novel replay buffer mechanism and implements a quantization-based compression technique to reduce the transmission of the activation.
-It is experimentally demonstrated that \ActionFed can reduce the communication cost by up to 15.77x and accelerates training by up to 3.87x when compared to vanilla DPFL.
+In addition, \mytitle proposes a novel replay buffer mechanism and implements a quantization-based compression technique to reduce the transmission of the activation.
+It is experimentally demonstrated that \mytitle can reduce the communication cost by up to \di{133$\times$} and \di{accelerate} training by up to \di{21$\times$} when compared to classic FL.
+Compared to vanilla DPFL, \mytitle achieves a \di{16$\times$} communication reduction and \di{2.86$\times$} training \di{time speed-up}. \di{\mytitle is available from \texttt{\url{https://github.com/blessonvar/EcoFed}}}.